pablobernabeu/Data-is-present/README.md

 ### Background

-This project offers free activities to learn and practise reproducible data presentation.
-[Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organises these events in the context of a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme).
+This project offered free activities to learn and practise reproducible data presentation.
+[Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organised these events in the context of a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme).

 #### Open-source software